emsig/empymod/docs/manual.rst

 personal website, https://werthmuller.org.

-To install empymod from source, you can download the latest version from GitHub and either add the path to ``empymod`` to your python-path variable, or install it in your python distribution via:
+To install empymod from source, you can download the latest version from GitHub and install it in your python distribution via:

 .. code-block:: console